amir-shah-dev/picoCTF-2019/intermediate-advanced/so-meta.md

 <details>
 <summary>Hint</summary>
 <br>
 The difficult part of this challenge is knowing how to view the metadata of an image file.
-A commonly-used tool for this is **exiftool**, which gives us all the exif fields.
-The `Artist` field has an interesting value, don't you think?
+A commonly-used tool for this is exiftool, which gives us all the exif fields.
+The 'Artist' field has an interesting value, don't you think?
 </details>